danielgroves/danielgroves.net/notebook/_posts/2015-07-04-getting-started-backpacking.md

 Buying the initial kit may be expensive, but there is a fair chance you;ve already got a lot of what you need at home, especially if you;ve been doing day walks or camping casually for a while.
 If you already have gear, re-use it; there is little point in spending money on new gear unless you know you'll enjoy using it regularly.
 It is worth considering if your tent will keep your dry and sheltered above all else, this is the last place I would ever choose to cut corners.

 With sensible gear choices you're pack should be manageable and you should be able to stay warm and dry throughout the trip - this is essential to enjoying it.
-Now, once you ahve your kit, drop your sleeping bag and spare clothes into a couple of dry bags, throw it all in your rucksack, and get out there.
+Now, once you have your kit, drop your sleeping bag and spare clothes into a couple of dry bags, throw it all in your rucksack, and get out there.

+Remember to be responserble when you're camping.
+Only go where it is legal to do so, and leave it exactly as you found it.
+That means no fires (unless permitted by the land-owner), and taking all your rubbish away with you.

 Lookout for more ideas on routes, gear choices, planning trips in future.
 If you need some trip ideas in the mean time checkout my recent [Broad Falls][blog_broad_falls] and [Fur Tor][blog_fur_tor], and [Teignhead Farm][blog_teignhead_farm] wild camps on Dartmoor.